René García (politician)

-René García (born July 10, 1974) is a Republican politician from Florida.
-He has served on the Miami-Dade County Commission since 2020, representing the Hialeah area.
-He previously served in the Florida House of Representatives from 2000 to 2008 and in the Florida Senate from 2010 to 2018.
+René García (born July 10, 1974) is an American politician who has served as a Miami-Dade County commissioner since 2020, representing the Hialeah area.
+A member of the Republican Party, he previously served in the Florida Senate from 2010 to 2018 and in the Florida House of Representatives from 2000 to 2008.

-History
+Early life

 García was born in Hialeah and attended Miami-Dade Community College, where he graduated with an Associate degree in 1996.
 Afterwards, he attended Florida International University, where he received a degree in political science in 1999.
 García then graduated from the University of Miami with a Master of Business Administration in health care administration in 2004.
 In 1995, while still in college, he ran for a position on the Hialeah City Council, but he received only 2% of the vote.
 Two years later, he ran again, and this time won with 18% of the vote.
 García was re-elected to his position in 1999.